 A DUI can completely ruin your life.
-It hurts your reputation and forces you to jump through hoops to do basic tasks like driving.
-You might be thinking of fighting a DUI charge, trying to work out a plea, or lessening the charge.
-To do that, you will need the help of a qualified DUI lawyer.
+It’s a major inconvenience that forces you to jump through a million hoops.
+Fighting a DUI charge, trying to work out a plea, or lessening the charge will put your life back on track.
+To do that, you’ll need the help of a qualified DUI lawyer.

 After you’ve found a lawyer, you’ll want to book a consultation to see if they’re the right fit for you.
 Before going into your consultation, you should prepare by asking these 9 questions.
 If your lawyer cannot confidently and honestly answer them, it might be time to move on.